NeleWandel/TDS/docs/source/API.rst

 | ``storagelocation`` must range from 1 through 10.
 .. method:: SetDate(day, month, year)
 | Changes the internal date of the oscilloscope. ``day`` and ``month`` must be two digits, ``year`` must be four digits.
+.. method:: Undo()
+| Reverses all changes done by :meth:`AutoSet`.
+This does affect any changes made after the automatic adjustment.
 .. method:: Unlock()
 | Enables all frontpanel buttons and knobs on the oscilloscope, after they have been locked by :meth:`Lock`